• Skip to primary navigation

 Jump to Recipe

-The fish is baked whole but the recipe notes include instructions for Rockfish fillets as well.whole baked rockfish recipe with fresh thyme and lemon on white platter
+Whole baked rockfish recipe with fresh thyme and lemon on white platter.

 It bursts with fresh flavors and the fish is so incredibly succulent.